Mastering social media analytics: From data to tracking, tools and reporting

 Social media analytics isn't a one-size-fits-all approach, there are many types of analytics that will help you master your social media strategy.
 Beyond social media, analytics are an essential component of a wide range of business strategies in a more general sense.
 Consider business analytics as an example.
 Business analytics refer to the process of transforming data into insights to improve decision-making, and these can be split into three types:

 - Descriptive Analytics: What is happening?
 These are the most simple form of analytics, likely to be the type used to form the core of everyday reporting within businesses.
-Descriptive analytics analyzes past data to uncover insights, trends and patterns from what has already happened in the past.
-You’ll often find them displayed using visualizations, such as charts or grafts, summarizing a large quantity of data.
+Descriptive analytics analyses past data to uncover insights, trends and patterns from what has already happened in the past.
+You'll often find them displayed using visualisations, such as charts or graphs, summarising a large quantity of data.

 - Predictive Analytics: What is likely to happen?
-Using historical data as a basis, predictive analysis predicts future outcomes or trends to help solve issues or identity opportunities for growth.
-Prectivide analysis is a more advanced form of data analysis, using statistical models and forecasting techniques to understand the likelihood
+Using historical data as a basis, predictive analysis predicts future outcomes or trends to help solve issues or identify opportunities for growth.
+Predictive analysis is a more advanced form of data analysis, using statistical models and forecasting techniques to understand the likelihood of future events.

 The role of social media listening

-This comprehensive strategy - known as audience intelligence - allows for a deeper understanding of audiences and provides valuable insights you can use to anticipate user behavior, adjust actions, and ultimately improve marketing outcomes.
+This comprehensive strategy, known as audience intelligence, allows for a deeper understanding of audiences and provides valuable insights you can use to anticipate user behaviour, adjust actions, and ultimately improve marketing outcomes.

 Tracking analytics is useful when you know exactly what you're looking for or attempting to measure.
 However, there are so many other things you could be missing.
 By including social listening into your strategy, you better capture the complex and dynamic online world that keeps evolving.